zifeishan/md2pdf-batch/README.md

 - Write in markdowns, get papers.
 Help maintaining a clean paper repository.

-- It will make a latex project easy to read:
+- It will make a latex project easy to read & write:
   - separate templates and contents
   - itemize, emph, headers... expressed in Markdown!
+  - Support natural representation of tables.
-  - future work: easier figures / subfigures, and tables.
+  - future work: easier figures / subfigures.

 - Compatibility to latex:
   - You can use any latex environments in our markdown file.

 - Support batch workflow easier by input arguments in a list:
   - You can specify input arguments in the configuration file, either applied to all, or to a single document.
 These arguments are passed into your LaTeX compiler --- this gives flexibility in the batch process!

 Workflow description